venkyshady/Workbench/README.md

 - Click anywhere in the viewport to measure distance
 - Live measurement preview
 - Save measurements directly into the level
-- Supports Centimeter, Meter and Feet units
+- Supports converting from Centimeter, Meter and Feet units

 **Best for:**